-1 Thorney – due 2021
+1 (47) Thorney – published

 Thorney is a small island to the east of Peterborough has a rich history, particularly in relation to the Abbey.
 It lies on an outcrop of the Oxford Clay which has been partly protected from erosion by a covering of the ice-age March Gravels.
 It is surrounded by low-lying silty fen and is not far from the river gravels of the River Nene.

+In the silty fields around Thorney it is possible to see the traces of roddons – the fossilised channels that were once part of the extensive salt marshes that covered the area.
 The lidar image of Thorney clearly shows the higher land (red) on which the Abbey and some of the village sits, surrounded by the low fenland (blue).
-The snake-like patterns on the fen are the roddons – with a large channel shown to the east fed by numerous smaller channels.
+The snake-like patterns on the fen are the roddons (light green) – with a large channel shown to the east fed by numerous smaller channels.
 These patterns are less easily seen in the fields on the ground although the colour of the soil on them is lighter than the surrounding land and they form low ridges, which are sometimes very obvious.
-Image by Richard Cushing.

 © Cambridgeshire Geological Society